Report by Daniel Mortlock:

 Our clear ascendancy was enhanced further over the tea break when word reached us that "they only had two bowlers", although the memory of last year's crazy NCI-Romsey match ensured that we didn't get overly presumptious.
 Still, the runs came quickly, first from Jeff Beaumont (13 off 17 balls) and then from Cam Petrie, who smashed 7 imperious boundaries on his way to 46 off 39 balls - although it would have been 50* off 39 balls if he hadn't picked out the opposition's best fielder with another big drive.
 The scoring slowed after Cam's dismissal, but by this stage we only needed another 18 runs, which were duly knocked off by Michael Askins (26* off 40 balls) and Robin Eddington (3* off 9 balls), albeit not before they combined for what was generally agreed to be the worst piece of cricket any of us had ever seen.
 Robin hit a drive towards the mid-on fielder, who was so deep that there would have been a comfortable single even if the shot hadn't been mistimed so badly that the ball pulled up some 20 yards short.
 Still, that meant that Robin and Michael should have been able to complete the run even before the fielder reached the ball . . . and yet, for some reason, both batsmen just stood where they were and watched the verdant grass grow fractionally longer under the ball while the slow-moving fielder made his way towards it.
 Possibly spurred into action by the rabid calls from the pavilion, Michael started to run, only for Robin to send him back, at which point Michael slipped over and found himself scrabbling to make his ground, even though the fielder still hadn't thrown the ball at this point.
 But then Robin belatedly realised there really had been a comfortable single there, and finally made the positive call we all wanted - which would have been fine but for the fact that there really wasn't a run any more, and a half-way decent throw would have seen Michael comfortably run out at the 'keeper's end.
 Fortunately, the throw was only about two-fifths decent, and while it was sufficient to induce Michael to make a desperate dive to make his ground, the eventual result was that we were one run closer to victory.

-And victory did come soon enough, the winning runs coming mid-way through the 19th over (making it our eighth quicket run chase).
+And our victory was completed soon enough, the winning runs coming mid-way through the 19th over (making it our eighth quicket run chase).
 It was nice not to have to worry about making drinks, but even nicer to have them bought for us by Cam at the loca pub (The Poacher), in tacit acknowledgement that he should really have gotten his fifty.
 It was too cold to settle in for a session, but it was still a very pleasing way to start the year before we start our run of home games at Trinity in a week's time.